-PRACTICE ON PLAYING SITES -- The CIAC will reimburse the rental fee of one practice at the final playoff site which is carpeted (non-grass).
+PRACTICE ON PLAYING SITES -- The CIAC will reimburse the rental fee of one practice at the semi-final playoff site which is carpeted (non-grass).
 Transportation costs are not included.
-Arrangements must be made by the participating school with the final playoff site director.
+Arrangements must be made by the participating school with the semi-final playoff site director.
+Practice at Rentschler Field is not allowed.